MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/contoso/Scope.md

 # Scope

-The Contoso Corporation is a multi-national business with headquarters in London, UK.
-Contoso Senior leadership have mandated a "Cloud-First" approach, with an overarching strategy to reduce and gradually divest the on-premises datacentre footprint.
+Contoso Corporation is a multi-national business with headquarters in London, U.K. Contoso senior leadership has mandated a "cloud-first" approach, with an overarching strategy to reduce and gradually divest the on-premises data center footprint.
 Contoso has chosen Azure as their preferred public cloud provider.
 They have a large overall IT estate and are concerned about the velocity of workload transformation/migration and how they can establish landing zones for application teams to migrate their applications.

-Contoso have come across the CAF enterprise-scale landing zone architecture which provides a forward looking Azure-native design approach.
-The Contoso IT leadership team has committed to this as they believe it will allow applications (legacy or modern) to seamlessly move at their own pace while also providing secure and streamlined operations, management, and governance across the entire Contoso platform on Azure.
+Contoso has come across the CAF enterprise-scale landing zone architecture, which provides a forward-looking and Azure-native design approach.
+The Contoso IT leadership team has committed to this, as they believe it will allow applications (legacy or modern) to seamlessly move at their own pace while also providing secure and streamlined operations, management, and governance across the entire Contoso platform on Azure.

-## Contoso Architecture
+## Contoso architecture

-### Enterprise Enrollment and Azure AD Tenants
+### Enterprise enrollment and Azure AD tenants

-Contoso have opted for simpler EA design with a single Department and multiple EA Accounts.
+Contoso has opted for simpler EA design with a single Department and multiple EA Accounts.
 Each EA account will have an associated service principal account by configuring IAM permission as part of the (automated) subscription provisioning process.

 Contoso has three separate Azure AD tenants for Dev, Test, and Prod and Azure AD Connect is already in place for the Production Azure AD tenant.
-The dev and test tenants are used for Office 365 validation, and there is no requirement to separate Identities at the Azure AD tenant level across Dev, Test and Production environments in Azure, so Contoso will only leverage the Production Azure AD tenant for Azure access.
+The dev and test tenants are used for Office 365 validation, and there is no requirement to separate Identities at the Azure AD tenant level across dev, test, and production environments in Azure, so Contoso will only leverage the Production Azure AD tenant for Azure access.
-Additional controls will be in place for Networking (isolation) and Identity (segregation of duties) to guarantee separation between Dev, Test and Production workloads.
-From Networking and Identity perspective, all subscriptions are considered as production including all sandbox subscriptions.
+Additional controls will be in place for networking (isolation) and identity (segregation of duties) to guarantee separation between dev, test, and production workloads.
+From a networking and identity perspective, all subscriptions include sandbox subscriptions and are considered as production.

-### Identity and Access Management
+### Identity and access management

 Contoso wants to ensure zero standing access for production environments across all Azure control plane access and will use Azure AD Privileged Identity Management (PIM) to ensure just-in-time control plane access to Azure resources.
-Contoso will create custom role definitions (Platform Owner, NetOps, SecOps, Landing Zone Owner, AppOps/DevOps) in accordance with CAF enterprise-scale landing zone roles which will be supported by the operating model for the Azure platform.
+Contoso will create custom role definitions (Platform Owner, NetOps, SecOps, Landing Zone Owner, AppOps/DevOps) in accordance with CAF enterprise-scale landing zone roles to be supported by the operating model for the Azure platform.

-The identity team will create an Azure AD only group for each of the roles above and make Landing Zone Owner/Requestor an owner of the group before creating entitlements for those groups in Azure AD PIM.
-Those who require to access to Azure resources will be able to search for the Azure AD group by name and leverage the Azure AD Self-service group management capability to join a group.
-Group Owners can determine whether to approve or deny a user request based on an eligibility criteria.
+The identity team will create an Azure-AD-only group for each of the roles above and make landing zone Owner/Requestor an owner of the group before creating entitlements for those groups in Azure AD PIM.
+Those who require to access to Azure resources will be able to search for the Azure AD group by name and optimize the Azure AD self-service group management capability to join a group.
+Group owners can determine whether to approve or deny a user request based on eligibility criteria.

 | Azure AD Group Name                    | Scope                    | PIM Role           |
 |-----------------------------------|--------------------------|--------------------|